 Sealegs Sets Multiple Records in Malaysia

-Twenty seven Sealegs craft landed Friday on Langkawi Island, Malaysia, setting two records in the process.
+Twenty seven Sealegs boats landed Friday on Langkawi Island, Malaysia, setting two records in the process.

 The first for being the largest assembled fleet of government-owned Sealegs anywhere in the world by the Malaysian Civil Defense Force (APM), and Fire Department (BOMBA).

-The Langkawi Amphibious Craft Expedition, as it was called, was organized and led by APM’s commissioner Datuk Roslan Wahab and coincided with both APM’s 67th operational anniversary and the 2019 Langkawi International Maritime and Aerospace Exhibition (LIMA’19).
-The expedition's purpose was to demonstrate the capability and efficiency of Sealegs amphibious craft responding to the increasing number of coastal emergency situations in Malaysia.
+The Langkawi Amphibious boat Expedition, as it was called, was organized and led by APM’s commissioner Datuk Roslan Wahab and coincided with both APM’s 67th operational anniversary and the 2019 Langkawi International Maritime and Aerospace Exhibition (LIMA’19).
+The expedition's purpose was to demonstrate the capability and efficiency of Sealegs amphibious boat responding to the increasing number of coastal emergency situations in Malaysia.

 Commissioner Wahab said “through this program we successfully tested the operational capabilities of the Sealegs fleet, which is geared towards accelerating water-based rescue operations, and APM’s level of preparedness in the face of disasters”.